It’s called the “woodworking bug.”

-The biggest lesson I learned while building this vanity is that you must understand wood before you try to build with it or refinish it!
+The biggest lesson I learned while building this vanity is that you must understand wood before you try to build with it or refinish it.

 Otherwise, you get crappy results, waste your time, and waste your money due to screw-ups.

-Once you understand the basics of wood, then you’re more likely to do successful projects, because you’ll be able to anticipate the challenges and come up with solutions!
+So once you understand the basics of wood, then you’re more likely to do successful projects, because you’ll be able to anticipate the challenges and come up with solutions!